-    Incubated by Community Foundations of Canada, the Alliance 150 is an open network of organizations, groups and individuals working to make the most of Canada’s sesquicentennial.
+Incubated by Community Foundations of Canada, Alliance 150 was an open network of organizations, groups and individuals who worked to make the most of Canada’s sesquicentennial.

-As a network, we promote action, engagement and impact around Canada’s 150th through a series of in-person events and an online digital platform called alliance150.ca.
+As a network, we promoted action, engagement and impact around Canada’s 150th through a series of in-person events and an online digital platform called alliance150.ca.

-Discover what’s being planned for Canada’s 150th using our improved projects directory.
+Discover what took place for Canada’s 150th using our projects directory.
 Filter your search by theme, region, and funding source.

-Looking to promote your Canada 150 activity, or planning an event?
-Visit our resource section for a curated list of resources to help your planning, and download links for Alliance 150 logos and promotional materials.
+Visit our resource section for a curated list of Canada 150 related resources, and download links for Alliance 150 logos and promotional materials.

-Projects and events are searchable by theme, region and funding source, with more filters to come.
-Funding sources include:
+Projects are searchable by theme, region and funding source.

-- Canada 150 (Signature) – Pan-Canadian Signature projects funded by the Government of Canada are large-scale, participation-oriented activities, of national scope and with high impact.
-These projects will bring Canadians together to celebrate, participate in events and share experiences.
+- Canada 150 (Signature) – Pan-Canadian Signature projects funded by the Government of Canada that were large-scale, participation-oriented activities, of national scope and with high impact.
+These projects brought Canadians together to celebrate, participate in events and share experiences.
 Learn more.

-- Canada 150 (Community) – Community-driven projects funded by the Government of Canada include festivals, youth exchanges and forums, cultural projects and works of art.
+- Canada 150 (Community) – Community-driven projects funded by the Government of Canada included festivals, youth exchanges and forums, cultural projects and works of art.
 Learn more.

-- Community Fund for Canada’s 150th – Local projects funded by community foundations and the Government of Canada that encourage participation, inspire understanding, and build vibrant and healthy communities.
+- Community Fund for Canada’s 150th – Local projects funded by community foundations and the Government of Canada that encouraged participation, inspired understanding, and built vibrant and healthy communities.
 Learn more.